Fats403/word-lib/README.md

 # word-lib <!-- omit in toc -->

-> `word-lib` is a type-safe word library that can be used offline and is based off of [@Brandons42's](https://github.com/Brandons42) [word-exists](https://github.com/Brandons42/word-exists).
+> `word-lib` is a lightweight offline English word helper with no external dependencies based off of [@Brandons42's](https://github.com/Brandons42) [word-exists](https://github.com/Brandons42/word-exists).
-> This was built with the intent of adding typesafety, making it easier to add new languages, and allowing for different ways to query for words in `js` or `ts` based applications.
+> Its a tiny JS API for checking if a word exists and has the ability to generate a random word with options for a specified min/max length or a seed value for deterministic generations.
 >
 > `word-lib` is currently in production use on my game [Word Wurm](https://www.wordwurm.com/).